warumstefanie/datascience_portfolio/README.md

 ## 4. EDA: Diagnosing Diabetes
 In this project, I looked at how certain diagnostic factors affect the diabetes outcome of women patients.
 I used my EDA skills to help inspect, clean, and validate the data.

+## 5. NBA Trends Project
+In this project, I analyzed data from the NBA (National Basketball Association) and explore possible associations.
+This included mean differences, pearson correlation, covariance and Chi-squared.
+Statistics are supported by boxplots, histograms and scatterplots.